sddaniels/transition-forward-project/src/pages/resources/culture/index.md

 - Would your leaders, managers, and HR personnel know what to do if someone came out to them?
 - Do your organizational leaders and managers have training on how to be supportive of transgender and non-binary employees?
-  - If they don't, who could you reach out to in order to provide it?
+  - If they don't, who could you reach out to in order to provide it?"troublemakers"
   - Could this training happen on a regular basis?
 - Does the leadership of your company know the benefits of having a diverse and inclusive workforce?
 - Do your leaders and managers actively listen to employees from marginalized groups and take action based on their feedback?
   - Do: If an individual from a marginalized group gives you feedback, it's because they trust you.
 Actively listen and validate how they feel even if you disagree with some aspects of the situation.
 You cannot dictate someone's feelings, they are real.
-  - Don't: Tell the individual they are overreacting and label them as "not team players" or "troublemakers".
-They are taking a risk and trying to make your organization better for everyone.
+  - Don't: Tell the individual they are overreacting and label them as "troublemakers" or "not team players".
+They are taking a personal risk to make your organization better for everyone.